The Glauber model and flow analysis with Pb-Pb collisions at $ \sqrt{s_{\rm NN}}$=2.76 TeV: Correlation and elliptic flow

 \section{Correlation and elliptic flow}

-One piece of interesting information we can extract from the data is the correlation function against differences in azimuthal angle and pseudorapidity, or $\Delta \phi$ and $\Delta \eta$.
-It aims at providing an insight into the interaction between particles produced in the same collision event from a statistical point of view.
-Namely, the correlation function is obtained by dividing signal by background.
+One piece of interesting information we can extract from the data is the correlation function against differences with azimuthal angle $\Delta \phi$, and differences with pseudorapidity $\Delta \eta$.
+Here peudorapidity $\eta$ is defined as $\eta=-\ln[\tan(\frac{\theta}{2})]$, where $\theta$ is the polar angle.
+The correlation function aims at providing an insight into the interaction between particles produced in the same collision event from a statistical point of view.
+Namely, the correlation function is obtained by dividing signal by background $\frac{S(\Delta \phi,\Delta \eta)}{B(\Delta \phi,\Delta \eta)}$.
+Signal is defined by making histograms about the $\Delta \phi$ and $\Delta \eta$ from traces within one event and accumulate for all events, while background is plotted by making histograms with $\Delta \phi$ and $\Delta \eta$ from traces of different events.
+Background is normalized so that it matches the scale of signal.
 By definition, correlation function is proportional to the true-pair distribution\cite{PHENIX:2008osq}.
-Signal is calculated by historamming traces in same events with $\Delta \phi$ and $\Delta \eta$, while background is computed with traces from different events.
-It is straightforward to verify that correlation function is equivalent to the expression $\rm \frac{1}{N}\frac{d^2 N}{d\Delta \phi d\Delta \eta}$.
-The plot is shown in Fig~\ref{Cor} .
+It is straightforward to test that correlation function is equivalent to the expression $\rm \frac{1}{N}\frac{d^2 N}{d\Delta \phi d\Delta \eta}$.
+Its plot is shown in Figure~\ref{Cor}.

-As is shown in Fig~\ref{Cor}, several features are worthy of analysis.
-To start with, with centrality $40\%-50\%$, we could discover a symmetry of the configuration with respect to line $\Delta \eta=0$.
-Besides, the configuration remains approximately stable along the direction of $\Delta \eta$ axis (except for the point $(\Delta \phi,\Delta \eta)$=(0,0)).
-Moreover, a spike-like structure locates around the coordinate $(\Delta \phi,\Delta \eta)$=(0,0), indicating that outcoming particles tend to stay close.
+Several features of Figure~\ref{Cor} are worth of mentioning: (1)With centrality $40\%-50\%$, we could discover a symmetry of the configuration with respect to line $\Delta \eta=0$.
+(2)The configuration remains approximately stable along the direction of $\Delta \phi$ axis (except for the point $(\Delta \phi,\Delta \eta)$=(0,0)).
+(3)A spike-like structure locates around the coordinate $(\Delta \phi,\Delta \eta)$=(0,0), indicating that outcoming particles tend to stay close.
 Such phenomena can be properly reasoned by Bose-Einstein Correlations.
-It states that identical bosons tend to attract each other in the form of correlation, as is required by the symmetric feature of the wavefunctions of bosons.
-In addition, there is a ridge along $\Delta \phi=0$.
+Bose-Einstein Correlations come from the fact that elementary particles are associated with waves, where interference takes place to create correlation.
+For bosons, they tend to form a compact bunch under such correlation\cite{Glauber:1963tx}.
+(4)There are two ridges in the figure.
+One is along $\Delta \phi=0$.
 It implies the existence of correlations between particles from single jets.
 Another ridge, on the other hand, locates far from the center along with $\Delta \phi=\pi$, which corresponds to correlations of back-to-back jets.